mavillapallydamodar/Spring-MVC-Movie-Project/README.md

-# MovieProject
+# Movie Project using Spring data and web MVC
-a small hibernate project on data access
+a small spring/hibernate project on data access